lilic/instrumently/README.md

 # instrumently

 This repository implements a simple controller/operator for watching Foo resources as defined with a CustomResourceDefinition (CRD) and is instrumented with custom resource metrics.

 **Note:** go-get or vendor this package as `github.com/lilic/instrumently`.

 ## Where does it come from?

-instrumently is the instruemnted `sample-controller` which is synced from https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/sample-controller.
+instrumently is the instrumented fork of the `sample-controller` which is synced from https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/sample-controller.